PA-RISC information - since 1999

 Lettered servers

-In parallel to the workstations, HP 9000 servers were renamed with lettered designators and included a spectrum of different 32- and 64-bit PA-RISC computers.
+Like workstation, HP renamed its HP 9000 servers to lettered designators that now included a spectrum of different 32- and 64-bit PA-RISC computers.
 These servers were quite powerful at the time of the 1990s with diverse configurations and designs, from the small A-Class to the mid-size D-Class and cabinet-size K-Class.

-Also during that time, the system architecture between 700s workstations and 800s servers began to converge, only to start diverging again in the late-1990s with the Cell and Stretch architectures, when HP moved to hardware virtualization.
+During that time, system architecture between HP 9000 700 workstations and 800 servers began to converge, only to start diverging again in the late-1990s with the Cell and Stretch architectures, when HP moved to hardware virtualization.

 ↑ up